Understanding 360 DigiTech's Unusual Options Activity | Benzinga

 Understanding 360 DigiTech's Unusual Options Activity

-360 DigiTech (NASDAQ:QFIN) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $21.26 following the option alert.
+Shares of 360 DigiTech (NASDAQ:QFIN) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $21.14.

 Options are “bullish” when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are “bearish” when a call is sold at/near bid price or a put is bought at/near ask price.